LukaWill/ProjectL38/README.md

 BiocManager::install("edgeR")

 Run limmavroom.R
-After running Limma, load the Riboseq_control-RNAseq_control_up and Riboseq_sample-RNAseq_sample_up in Venny 2.1.0 (https://bioinfogp.cnb.csic.es/tools/venny/).
+After running Limma, load the Riboseq_control-RNAseq_control_up and Riboseq_sample-RNAseq_sample_up in galaxy with gx_put("filename") then en copie the geneIDs in Venny 2.1.0 (https://bioinfogp.cnb.csic.es/tools/venny/).
-Paste the results back in galaxy as tabular with GeneID as header. name = geneID_upregulation and to the same for the downregulation: Riboseq_control-RNAseq_control_down, Riboseq_sample-RNAseq_sample_down.
+Paste the results back in galaxy as tabular with GeneID as header. name = DEG_upregulation and to the same for the downregulation: Riboseq_control-RNAseq_control_down, Riboseq_sample-RNAseq_sample_down. upload de DEG_AllContrast_ in galaxy and follow workflow_3 to create 1 DEG file and multipe feature files with the length

 Run random_numbers.R
 change the random numbers into the same amount as upregulated DEGs and repeat for downregulated DEGs